Kirsten Parris

-Kirsten M. Parris is an Australian urban ecologist, Professor of Urban Ecology in the School of Ecosystem and Forest Sciences at the University of Melbourne and an Honorary Associate of the Royal Botanic Gardens Victoria.
+Kirsten M. Parris (born 1969) is an Australian urban ecologist, Professor of Urban Ecology in the School of Ecosystem and Forest Sciences at the University of Melbourne and an Honorary Associate of the Royal Botanic Gardens Victoria.
 She also leads the National Environmental Science Program's Research Hub for Clean Air and Urban Landscapes (CAUL).

 Early life and education

 She was born in Kew, Victoria in 1969.
 In 1993 she received a BSc (Hons) from the University of Melbourne, and in 1994 a BA from the same institution.
 She was awarded a PhD from the Australian National University in 2000.

 Career

 She worked as a lecturer and researcher in Australia and the United States before joining the University of Melbourne in 2007.

 She has received research grants from the Australian Research Council, the Department of the Environment and Energy, and other government agencies.
 She has published one book as sole author, Ecology of Urban Environments (Wiley Blackwell, 2016), one edited volume, Cities for People and Nature (CAUL Hub, 2020), more than 60 research papers and five book chapters.

 Her research has enjoyed considerable media attention, with over 300 reports transmitted by Australian and international outlets.